SS America (1939): February 1942 to end of 1942

 As the Allies built up for the long road back, West Point participated in the effort to aid America's allies in the southwest Pacific with massive contingents of troops.
-Accordingly, the transport carried men to Wellington, New Zealand, and arrived on 30 May.
-There, it received orders to return to New York; and it got under way from Melbourne on 8 June, bound for the Panama Canal.
-It entered the Atlantic on 26 June, and arrived at New York on 2 July.
+Accordingly, the transport carried men to Wellington, New Zealand, and arrived on May 30.
+There, it received orders to return to New York; and it got under way from Melbourne on June 8, bound for the Panama Canal.
+It entered the Atlantic on June 26 and arrived at New York on July 2.

-After two voyages to the United Kingdom, West Point sailed for India, via the South Atlantic route, and arrived at Bombay on 29 November, before pushing on for Auckland, New Zealand, the following month.
+After two voyages to the United Kingdom, West Point sailed for India, via the South Atlantic route, and arrived at Bombay on November 29, 1942, before pushing on for Auckland, New Zealand, the following month.

 1943

-The transport returned via Nouméa, New Caledonia, to San Francisco on 31 January 1943.
-It remained on the West Coast until 16 February, when it got under way for the South Pacific and retraced its route to Wellington, New Zealand, and Australian ports.
+The transport returned via Nouméa, New Caledonia, to San Francisco on January 31, 1943.
+It remained on the West Coast until February 16, when it got under way for the South Pacific and retraced its route to Wellington, New Zealand, and Australian ports.
 It then continued west—calling at Bombay, Massawa, Aden, and Suez—and stopped briefly at Cape Town en route to Rio de Janeiro, Brazil.
-Eventually arriving at New York on 4 May, the ship subsequently made two voyages to Casablanca, French Morocco before sailing for Bombay via the southern Atlantic route.
+Eventually arriving at New York on May 4, the ship subsequently made two voyages to Casablanca, French Morocco before sailing for Bombay via the southern Atlantic route.
 Calling at Rio de Janeiro and Cape Town en route, the big transport continued, via Bombay and Melbourne, on for the West Coast of the United States.

 Soon thereafter, West Point began transporting troops to Australia and continued making voyages there and to Allied bases in the Central and South Pacific through the end of 1943.

 1944

-In 1944, the transport continued its vital workhorse duties, departing San Francisco on 12 January, bound for Nouméa and Guadalcanal; and from San Pedro, California on 22 February, bound for Nouméa and Milne Bay.
-It sailed from the latter port and steamed via the Panama Canal to Boston, Massachusetts, where it arrived on 12 June.
-It conducted five successive voyages to the United Kingdom before departing Boston on 6 December 1944 for Oran, Algeria; Casablanca, French Morocco; and Marseille, France.
-The transport left the Mediterranean on 26 December and proceeded to Norfolk, Virginia.
+In 1944, the transport continued its vital workhorse duties, departing San Francisco on January 12, 1944, bound for Nouméa and Guadalcanal; and from San Pedro, California on February 22, bound for Nouméa and Milne Bay.
+It sailed from the latter port and steamed via the Panama Canal to Boston, Massachusetts, where it arrived on June 12.
+In May 1944, Captain Robert A. Dyer was relieved as commanding officer by Captain Webb C. Haves, grandson of former US President Rutherford B. Hayes.
+It conducted five successive voyages to the United Kingdom before departing Boston on December 6, 1944 for Oran, Algeria, Casablanca, French Morocco, and Marseille, France.
+The transport left the Mediterranean on December 26 and proceeded to Norfolk, Virginia.